In the famous words of Spider-Man writer Stan Lee, "With great power comes great responsibility."

 "You want to create a positive culture in your school, so the more teachers who can address it across subjects and grade levels, the better," said Kelly Mendoza of Common Sense Media, which offers a free K-12 digital literacy and citizenship curriculum for educators.
 "It has to be ongoing.
 You have to keep doing it and reminding your students."

-Fortunately, in a classroom where students already use technology, it's a simple matter to incorporate a digital citizenship component into any lesson — all addressing ISTE's Digital Citizen standard.
+Fortunately, in a classroom where students already use technology, it's a simple matter to incorporate a digital citizenship component into any lesson — all addressing the ISTE Standards.
 For example, teachers have the opportunity to address digital citizenship whenever students: